ember-learn/guides-source/guides/release/components/built-in-components.md

 ### Setting attributes on Input

 Just like a native `<input>` element, there are many different types of attributes that you can apply to Ember's `<Input />` component, such as `aria` attributes or `required`.
-The aria-labelledby property enables developers to reference other elements on the page to define an accessible name.
+For example, the `aria-labelledby` property enables developers to reference other elements on the page to define an accessible name:

 ```handlebars
 <span id="site-label">Ember Question</span>